bi7jta/BI7JTA-PiStar-bin_RPi4B/README.md

-Thesse are custom-complied binaries to help support DG-ID and M17, as well as the newer RemoteCommands.
+Thesse are custom-complied binaries for `W0CHP-PiStar-Dash`.